o1-labs/rfcs/0010-keccak-syscall.md

 When the buffer to be read is the pre-image oracle, i.e. when `a0` equals `5`, a chunk of the pre-image is read, and copy into the memory.
-The pre-image that must be read is designed by the `preimageKey`, and the actual chunk is given by the preimage offset variable.
+The pre-image that must be read is determined by the `preimageKey`, and the actual chunk is given by the preimage offset variable.

+The number of bytes that must be read is in the register `a2`.

 At the end of the call, the register `v0` must contain the number of bytes that have been read.